 Accounting standards require the full cost of pension benefits as they are earned to be reported in the accounts.
-The impact of this requirement on the accounts is significant with the total balance sheet liability for pensions amounting to £1,348m.
-The amounts included within the balance sheet reflects an estimate of the total pension liability and incorporates a number of assumptions that change over time.
+The impact of this requirement on the accounts is significant with the total balance sheet liability for pensions amounting to £1,114m.
+The amounts included within the balance sheet reflect an estimate of the total pension liability and incorporates a number of assumptions that change over time.
 This liability does not affect the ability to continue as a going concern as it refers to future liabilities that will be met by future contributions.
-Excluding the pension liability, the balance sheet shows net assets of £58.215m.
+Excluding the pension liability, the balance sheet shows net assets of £56.834m.

-Police Officer Pension Scheme (PPS)
+Police Pension Scheme (PPS)

-The police pension schemes are unfunded defined benefit schemes and any deficit on the scheme is met by Central Government through the Home Office and a top-up payment is received annually to cover any shortfall.
-Contributions to the scheme at the rate of 31% (31% in 2021/22) of pay for current officers, are funded from the current revenue budget which includes council tax funding.
+The Police Pension Schemes are unfunded defined benefit schemes and any deficit on the scheme is met by Central Government through the Home Office and a top-up payment is received annually to cover any shortfall.
+Employer contributions to the scheme at the rate of 35.3% (31% in 2023/24) of pay for current officers are funded from the revenue budget which includes council tax funding.
 The cost of pension payments to pensioners is largely met from the Home Office top-up grant and is therefore not funded by Council Tax.
-The assessed liability overall of Staffordshire in the Police Pension Scheme as at 31st March 2023 was:
+The assessed liability overall of Staffordshire in the Police Pension Scheme as at 31st March 2025 was:

-31 March 2023 31 March 2022
+31 March 2024 31 March 2025

 £'000 £'000

-Police Pension Scheme Obligation (1,353,121) (2,114,233)
+Police Pension Scheme Obligation (1,350,680) (1,114,195)

-Total Deficit (1,353,121) (2,114,233)
+Total Deficit (1,350,680) (1,114,195)

--
+- - -

-The police pension scheme liability has decreased by £761 million in year as incorporated into the Statement of Accounts for 2022/23.
-Primarily, this is associated with the impact of fund valuation mainly through changes in financial assumptions between 31 March 2022 and 31 March 2023; markets moved in way which produced a significant increase in discount rate (4.65% from 2.65%).
-The discount rate is the most significant driver behind pension costs and an increase of 2% leads to very significant reductions in pension liability.
-Additionally, the inflation assumption 2.60% (3% in 2022) and salary increase assumption have fallen between 2022 (4.75%) and 2023 (3.85%) which further reduces the liability.
+The Police Pension Scheme liability has decreased by £236 million in year as incorporated into the Statement of Accounts for 2024/25.
+This is primarily associated with the impact of fund valuation mainly through changes in financial assumptions between 31 March 2024 and 31 March 2025 markets moved in way which produced an increase in discount rate (5.65% from 4.75%).
+The discount rate is main reason for the movement in the pension liability as the rate increased to 5.65% which leads to a reduction in pension liability.
+Additionally, the inflation assumption 2.70% (2.60% in 2024) and salary assumption has reduced from 3.85% to 3.45% which reduced the pension liability further.